 Similar to other 2-layer Gore-Tex Paclite rain jackets, I found the Foray to quickly overheat during moderate activity (note: from my experience, jackets with upgraded Paclite Plus offer improved breathability).
 If you're working hard, the Foray's lining can feel clammy against the skin, especially compared to models like the Arc’teryx Zeta LT, which uses a soft-touch Gore C-Knit backer.
 Having said that, the magic of the Foray lies in its full-length side zips, which run from the bottom hem to bicep.
 These massive vents allowed me to dump a ton of heat quickly while on the trail, more than any hardshell I’ve ever used.
 So while the fabric itself can’t quite match the breathability of more premium options, the side zips definitely help make up for it.

-Weighing in at 15.2 ounces on our scale for a men’s medium (the listed weight is 16.3 ounces), the Foray is heavier than most other 2-layer rain jackets.
-For comparison, popular options like the Marmot Minimalist (14.9 ounces) and Black Diamond Liquid Point (15 ounces) slightly undercut the Foray and give up nothing or very little in terms of features.
-And when pitted against stripped-down models like the Arc’teryx Zeta SL (10.9 ounces) or Patagonia Stretch RainShadow (10.8 ounces), it’s easy to see just how portly the Foray really is.
+Weighing in at 15.2 ounces on our scale for a men’s medium (the listed weight is 16.3 oz.), the Foray is heavier than most other 2-layer rain jackets.
+For comparison, popular options like the Marmot Minimalist (14.9 oz.) and Black Diamond Liquid Point (13.9 oz.), both of which utilize 2.5-layer builds, slightly undercut the Foray and give up very little in terms of features.
+And when pitted against stripped-down models like the Arc’teryx Zeta SL (10.9 oz.), it’s easy to see just how portly the Foray really is.
 While I loved the full-length side zips for dumping heat, they do add a lot of weight to the overall package.

 Despite its hefty weight, I was impressed by the Foray’s packability.
 The jacket stuffs into the left-hand pocket, which features an easy-to-use two-sided zipper and handy clip, and measures about 10 inches long and 7 inches wide.
 However, I preferred rolling the jacket into its hood.
 Using this method, the Foray became the size of a large burrito and easily fit into small and large packs alike.